 English language requirements

 If English is not your first language, you must provide evidence of your English language skills.
-Specific English language requirements are listed on each individual course page.
-Here we give you an overview of the English language tests we can accept for entry in September 2023 or January 2024.
+Below is an overview of the English language tests we can accept for entry in September 2023 or January 2024.

 The UK Government approves certain English language qualifications as being Secure English Language Tests (SELT).
 These meet the government’s requirements for visa applications.
 View the full list of approved SELT.